GitHug/16bit-cal/README.md

 This project uses JDom, an open source Java-based document object model for XML.
 It allows for easy to use storing and retrieval of data in XML.
 Credit goes to the people at www.jdom.org or here at https://github.com/hunterhacker/jdom/ .

+The code was written back in 2009 and, especially the code I have written myself, is amateurish at best.
+It's nice to look back at it though and recognize that I have come very far since then in both my skills as a programmer but also how to structure a project.

 Features available:
 -----------